 Competition & Festival: The EE year culminates in a three-day festival at Jazz at Lincoln Center's Frederick P. Rose Hall.
 Students, teachers, and musicians participate in workshops, rehearsals, and performances.
-The festival concludes with an evening concert at Lincoln Center's Avery Fisher Hall that features the three top-placing bands, joining the Jazz at Lincoln Center Orchestra with Wynton Marsalis in concert previewing next year's EE repertoire.
+The Festival concludes with an evening concert that features the three top-placing bands, joining the Jazz at Lincoln Center Orchestra with Wynton Marsalis in concert previewing next year's EE repertoire.